-The sanitary sewer mains in this part of the city were installed with the developments at the same time as the watermains.
+The sanitary sewer mains in this part of the city were installed between the 1920s - 1965.
 The majority of this clay pipe is in good condition.
 The City's Public Works Department has performed a television inspection of all of the existing sewer mains and has identified segments where the pipe is cracked, a joint is out of alignment, or where the pipe has been damaged by tree root intrusion or other factors.
 The proposed project will repair the problem areas identified by the television inspection by replacing short segments of pipe that are cracked or where pieces of the pipe have broken away.
-These "spot repairs" will place the sanitary sewer mains in good condition.
+With these "spot repairs", the sanitary sewer mains will be in good condition.
 The City will also undertake sanitary sewer pipe lining projects under a separate contract to improve the serviceability and life of older sanitary sewer mains.